Large-scale Maps of the Cosmic Infrared Background from Planck: estimation

 \section{$C_{\ell}$ estimation}

 To estimate the angular power spectra, based on the CIB and CMB lensing fields, we use \texttt{PyMaster}, the Python implementation of \texttt{NaMaster}\footnote{\url{https://github.com/LSSTDESC/NaMaster}} \citep{alonso2018}.
-When estimating the $C_{\ell}$ at large scales, incomplete sky coverage leads to mode-mode coupling, often approximately described in the matrix $M_{\ell \ell'}$ \citep{hivon2002}.
-This effect is particularly strong at larger scales, and we found significant differences between the $C_{\ell}$ estimate using \texttt{healpy.anafast} (no correction for the mask) and using \texttt{NaMaster} (partially correct for the mask), as expected.
+When estimating the $C_{\ell}$ at large scales, incomplete sky coverage leads to mode--mode coupling, often approximately described in the matrix $M_{\ell \ell'}$ \citep{hivon2002}.
+This effect is particularly strong at larger scales, and we found significant differences between the $C_{\ell}$ estimate using \texttt{healpy.anafast} (no correction for the mask) and that using \texttt{NaMaster} (partially correct for the mask), as expected.

 We constrain the power spectra in the range $\ell < 2000$ for two reasons.
 First, the resolution of the CIB maps is 5', and any information above $\ell = 2000$ would be sensitive to inaccuracies in the beam correction.
-Second, the underlying \ion{H}{i} data which are used to build the dust model have a resolution of 16.2'.
+Second, the underlying \ion{H}{i} data that are used to build the dust model have a resolution of $16.2'$.
 Hence, dust residuals on very small scales cannot be removed by the low-resolution \ion{H}{i} data and contaminate the power spectrum.

-To avoid ringing at the smaller scales in the power spectrum, we apodize the mask as described in Sect.\,\ref{sect:data:masks}.
-To measure the CIB angular power spectra at a given frequency, we measure the cross-power spectra between two CIB maps built on the two ring halves, eliminating the correlated noise term that would impact the smaller scales.
+To avoid ringing at the smaller scales in the power spectrum, we apodize the mask as described in Section \ref{sect:data:masks}.
+To measure the CIB angular power spectra at a given frequency, we measure the cross power spectra between two CIB maps built on the two ring halves, eliminating the correlated noise term that would impact the smaller scales.
 The power spectra are furthermore binned with a bin factor of \nlb $\ell$ modes per bin.
-Lastly, we use the covariance of the power spectra as a measure for the uncertainty in our power spectra analysis.
-We present a more detailed discussion of this in Sect.\,\ref{sect:validation:cl_errors}.
-We validated the power spectrum estimation stage extensively using simulations.
+Lastly, we use the covariance of the power spectra as a measure of the uncertainty in our power spectra analysis.
+We present a more detailed discussion of this in Section \ref{sect:validation:cl_errors}.
+We validated the stage of estimation of the power spectrum extensively using simulations.